Abortion in Colombia: Legal situation prior to 2006

 Abortion was legally regulated by articles 122 through 124 of the Colombian Penal Code (law 599 of 2000).
 Article 122 of the Penal Code punished women who self-induced or consented to someone else inducing her abortion to imprisonment for a period of one to three years, increased to a term of 16 to 54 months by law 890 of 2004.
 Article 123 punished those who practised an abortion without the woman's consent or on a girl under fourteen years of age to a period of imprisonment of 4 to 10 years, increased to 64 to 180 months by the 2004 law.
 Article 124, finally, allowed for attenuating circumstances: the prescribed penalty for abortion would be reduced by three quarters when the pregnancy was the result of rape or non-consensual artificial insemination.

+In 2006, Colombia decriminalized abortion in cases where "a pregnancy threatens a woman's physical, mental, emotional, or social health, involves severe fetal malformations, or is the result of rape, incest, or unwanted insemination."
+However, there was inconsistent implementation of the right to an abortion under these conditions.
+To attain an abortion, women filed a tutela, a constitutional writ, which was subsequently reviewed by a judge who could allow or deny the abortion.

-Legislation (2015 - current)
+Legislation (2015–current)

 In November 2015, Attorney General Eduardo Montealegre announced that he would send a bill to Congress legalizing abortion on request in the first 12 weeks of pregnancy.
 The Minister of Health, Alejandro Gaviria, supports legalizing abortion but said that Montealegre's bill was not the most suitable mechanism to do so, claiming instead that the obstacles are not legal but rather disinformation and cultural factors.

 On March 14, 2020 the Colombian Constitutional Court issued a decision regarding a claim received against the current law which requested a complete ban on abortions.
 The claim argued that abortion was unconstitutional and limited the rights of the unborn.
 The Court ruled against banning all abortions, upholding the current requirements for the procedure.